stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Preliminary Steps
 -----------------

-The following documentation chapters expect a running Ceph cluster and at least a running ``dashboard`` manager module (with few exceptions).
+The following documentation chapters expect a running Stone cluster and at least a running ``dashboard`` manager module (with few exceptions).
 This chapter gives an introduction on how to set up such a system for development, without the need to set up a full-blown production environment.
 All options